29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

     + The robot's lowest point is above that level's minimum height ], [#image("./imgs/levels.png", height: 90pt)]) *Problems*
-- Climbing must be completely independent, it cannot rely on lower rungs or the floor *Potential Solutions*
+- Climbing must be completely independant, it cannot rely on lower rungs or the floor *Potential Solutions*
-- When considering climbing, large power consumption -- due to independent climbing -- must be considered, possibly with use of a winch and/or a PTO#footnote([PTO: Power Take-Off])
+- When considering climbing, large power consumption -- due to independant climbing -- must be considered, possibly with use of a winch and/or a PTO#footnote([PTO: Power Take-Off])
 *\<SC8\>*
 - *Autonomous Win point* is awarded to _any_ alliance that have completed the following tasks (as long as they have not broken any rules):
   + At least 3 scored rings of that alliance's colour